Hosokawa Gracia: Modern references

 Gracia appears as a playable character in Koei's Samurai Warriors series starting on Samurai Warriors 2 Xtreme Legends.
 She is also playable in Warriors Orochi 3.
 She is a playable character in the post-credit story mode of Pokémon Conquest (Pokémon + Nobunaga's Ambition in Japan), with her partner Pokémon being Musharna and Gothitelle.
-She is an ancestor of Japan's former Prime-minister Morihiro Hosokawa.

-The city of Nagaokakyō, Kyoto host the Garasha Festival every November.
+The city of Nagaokakyō, Kyoto hosts the Garasha Festival every November.

+She appears as an event final boss in the browser game Touken Ranbu.
+She is also a prominent figure in the Stage: Touken Ranbu play Kiden: Ikusayu no Adabana, and makes an appearance in the spin-off Video Game Touken Ranbu Warriors.

+Gracia appears as an antagonist in Assassin's Creed: Shadows, where she is a member of the Templar Order within the game's lore.